-Every Friday morning My Machberet presents an assortment of Jewish literary news from around the Web.
+Every Friday My Machberet presents an array of Jewish-interest links, primarily of the literary variety.

 Photo Credit: Reut Miryam Cohen